Multimedia: Educational technology

-Multimedia provides students with an alternate means of acquiring knowledge designed to enhance teaching and learning through various mediums and platforms.
-In the 1960s, technology began to expand into the classrooms through devices such as screens and telewriters.
+Multimedia provides students with an alternate means of acquiring knowledge designed to enhance teaching and learning through various media and platforms.
+In the 1960s, technology began to expand into classrooms through devices such as screens and telewriters.
 This technology allows students to learn at their own pace and gives teachers the ability to observe the individual needs of each student.
 The capacity for multimedia to be used in multi-disciplinary settings is structured around the idea of creating a hands-on learning environment through the use of technology.
-Lessons can be tailored to the subject matter as well as be personalized to the students' varying levels of knowledge on the topic.
+Lessons can be tailored to the subject matter as well as personalized to the students' varying levels of knowledge on the topic.
 Learning content can be managed through activities that utilize and take advantage of multimedia platforms.
-This kind of usage of modern multimedia encourages interactive communication between students and teachers and opens feedback channels, introducing an active learning process especially with the prevalence of new media and social media.
-Technology has impacted multimedia as it is largely associated with the use of computers or other electronic devices and digital media due to its capabilities concerning research, communication, problem-solving through simulations and feedback opportunities.
+This kind of usage of modern multimedia encourages interactive communication between students and teachers and opens feedback channels, introducing an active learning process, especially with the prevalence of new media and social media.
+Technology has impacted multimedia as it is largely associated with the use of computers or other electronic devices and digital media due to its capabilities concerning research, communication, problem-solving through simulations, and feedback opportunities.
 The innovation of technology in education through the use of multimedia allows for diversification among classrooms to enhance the overall learning experience for students.

+Within education, video games, specifically fast-paced action games, are able to play a big role in improving cognitive abilities involving attention, task switching, and resistance to distractors.
+Research also shows that, though video games may take time away from schoolwork, implementing games into the school curriculum has an increased probability of moving attention from games to curricular goals.